-At the time these instructions went to print, the IRS had published proposed changes to Regulations section CAUTION 31.3406(g)-1(f).
-Also, a proposed revenue procedure was published in Notice 2007-59.
-For more information, go to www.irs.gov and enter "QPCA" in the upper right corner.
+At the time these instructions went to print, the IRS had published proposed changes to Regulations section 31.3406(g)-1(f).
+Also, a proposed revenue procedure ublished in Notice 2007-59.
+For more information, go to was published in Notice 2007-59.
+For more information, go to IRS.gov and enter "QPCA" in the upper right corner.